-A delicious rhubarb cake, with a rhubarb filling between a biscuit dough.
-Use fresh or frozen rhubarb.
-A great way to use lots up your Spring rhubarb crop!
+A delicious rhubarb dessert, with a rhubarb filling baked up in a buttermilk biscuit dough.
+You can use fresh rhubarb or frozen rhubarb and since it uses a lot, it’s a great way to use your Spring rhubarb crop!

 This is the rhubarb recipe to make when you have a lot of rhubarb to use up, as it uses 5 cups of diced rhubarb for the filling!

 Rhubarb – You can use fresh rhubarb or frozen rhubarb here.
 If frozen, measure out before thawing, then allow the rhubarb to thaw in a colander, allowing the extra moisture to drip off.
 Pat dry before proceeding.
 You’ll need about 5 cups of diced rhubarb, but if you find yourself a little short of rhubarb, I don’t think you can go wrong topping it up with some diced strawberries.

 Buttermilk – Real buttermilk is always best, if you have it.
 If not, make your own buttermilk by combining 1 cup milk with 1 Tbsp lemon juice or white vinegar and letting stand 10 minutes.
 If that isn’t an option, you can just use milk here without issue.